LachezarTsK/Repeated-DNA-Sequences/README.md

 casting from 64-bit integer to 32-bit integer.

 This, of course concerns those of the languages in the presented solutions that have distinct in-built types for 32-bit and 64-bit integers, namely, Java, C++, C#, Kotlin and Golang.
-As for JavaScript and TypeScript, the solution just uses their in-built number, which is double-precision 64-bit binary format IEEE 754.
+As for JavaScript and TypeScript, the solution just uses their in-built number, which is implemented as double-precision 64-bit binary format IEEE 754.